TomaszWaszczyk/shortcuts-productivity-hacks/README.md

 `sudo docker images` - list of all images

-`sudo docker ps - a` - list of all containers
+`sudo docker ps -a` - list of all containers

 `sudo docker rmi <ID>` - delete image